awsdocs/amazon-s3-developer-guide/doc_source/PresignedUrlUploadObjectJavaSDK.md

 + Specify the HTTP PUT verb when creating the `GeneratePresignedUrlRequest` and `HttpURLConnection` objects\.
 + Interact with the `HttpURLConnection` object in some way after finishing the upload\.
 The following example accomplishes this by using the `HttpURLConnection` object to check the HTTP response code\.

+For more information about presigned URLs, see [Uploading objects using presigned URLs](PresignedUrlUploadObject.md)\.

 **Example**
 This example generates a presigned URL and uses it to upload sample data as an object\.
 For instructions on creating and testing a working sample, see [Testing the Amazon S3 Java Code Examples](UsingTheMPJavaAPI.md#TestingJavaSamples)\.